Skip to main content

 Treatment by-products: None.

-Maintenance and Monitoring Costs: Maintenance and monitoring costs are minimal to moderate, and the frequency should increase as the fire reaches the trench to ensure the effectiveness of the trench.
+Maintenance and Monitoring Costs: Monitoring costs are minimal to moderate, and the frequency should increase as the fire reaches the trench to ensure the effectiveness of the trench.

-There are two main applications associated with this concept.
+There are two main applications associated with this technique.
 In each case, an attempt is made to create a physical non-burnable barrier between the fire and fuel source.
-As with other concepts within this category, the goal is to decrease the amount of available fuel for the fire.
-They include:

 • Injected Barrier Wall

-This application involves filling mine voids and bedrock fracturing in and above the coal with grout or foam.
-This creates a vertical non-combustible barrier which should slow the fire progression or prevent it from passing.
+This application fills mine voids and bedrock fracturing above the coal with grout or foam to create a vertical non-combustible barrier which will slow the fire progression or prevent it from passing.

 This image shows the installation of a grout barrier wall to prevent a mine fire from expanding into other parts of the underground workings.